VOL. IV - APPENDIX E

 As can be seen the family moved to the USA, seemingly in 1887.
 George Foord of La Center, Clark County, Washington, died on 26 September 1895.
 Harriett Foord, widow of La Center, Clark County, Washington, died on 4 May 1898.
 Administration of her estate was granted in London to Fred Foord, farmer.

-Finally it is possible that William and Dinah's daughter Mercy Pocock died in 1842 in Hailsham.
+Finally it is possible that William and Dinah's daughter Mercy Pocock died in 1842 in Hailsham, aged 4 years old.

 - George Pocock and Harriett Hurst

-I have been told that George married Harriett Hurst on 7 May 1812 at Eastbourne.
+I have been told that Richard and Sarah's son George Pocock married Harriett Hurst on 7 May 1812 at Eastbourne.

 It would appear that George had become ill and applied for parochial relief sometime in the spring of 1819.
 As a result he was issued with a removal order as shown below.